Agenda item

 The County Council understood that it had the support of the Borough Council in addressing this issue in advance of adoption of the Local Plan, following the concerns raised by the LHA over recent years.
 However, in practice, this issue is yet to be addressed by the Borough Council, with no previous consideration of the benefits of introducing a CIL.
 The implications flowing from this omission were recently highlighted by the recommendations made to the Charnwood Plans Committee on 17 October 2024, where a significant number of dwellings allocated in the emerging Local Plan were recommended for approval, equating to a potential £3.3m of highways and transport contributions, subject to viability assessments.

 Whilst the Plans Committee was provided with the LHA’s advice, the additional information, supplied via a supplementary Extras report to the Plans Committee in response to further questions on the matter, gave rise to several concerns from the LHA’s perspective.
 Details of these concerns are set out in the supplementary report.
-The approach to managing planning applications is critical to the future operation of the highway and transport network and so a shared commitment between the Local Planning Authority (LPA) and the LHA is vital to mitigate the impacts of growth.
+The approach to managing planning applications is critical to the future operation of the highway and transport network and so a shared commitment between the LPA and the LHA is vital to mitigate the impacts of growth.
 Therefore, the County Council will continue to seek to ensure that the issues are properly understood by the LPA, with the aim of addressing the risks associated with this issue.

 The need for a mechanism to allow effective mitigation of the cumulative impacts of planned growth has been a stated position of the County Council throughout the development of the Local Plan.
 As has previously been reported to the Cabinet, the Borough Council had not proposed a suitable way of achieving this and, in the absence of a proposal from the LPA, the LHA had sought to develop the CTCS to provide that mechanism.
 The delay to achieving this mechanism has caused a loss of developer contributions and could impact the extent to which the Local Plan is effectively delivered, as set out in the emerging Local Plan.